Accelerating Detailed Routing Convergence through Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

 This paper presented a detailed router solution which leverages reinforcement learning to enable rapid convergence in detailed routing.
 By training a conservative Q-learning model to infer A* search weights and minimize iterations, we were able to reduce the iterations by 5\% on average and up to 31\% on unseen designs in the ISPD19 benchmark.
 This translates to a runtime speedup of \avgSpeedup{} on average and up to \maxSpeedup{}.
-We found that this learning generalizes to other technologies, as ISPD19 is in a technology node that the model had not seen before, yet it still demonstrated significant improvement.
+We found that this learning generalizes to other technologies, as ISPD19 has technology nodes that the model has not seen before, yet it still demonstrated significant improvement.